4th-Year-Project/Oscillator/README.md

 * I don't think there is any feedback from the board to Arduino?

 ## Setup
-* Follow setup instructions on [dfannin/adf4351](https://github.com/dfannin/adf4351) to install library.
-This installs ADF4351 and bignumber libraries.
+* Install the forked [adf4351 arduino library](https://github.com/4th-Year-Project/adf4351) from this orginsation  This installs ADF4351 and bignumber libraries.

 ## Connecting